 - National Suicide Prevention Hotline: 800-273-8255

 - Substance Abuse and Mental Health Services Administration (SAMHSA) National Helpline: 800-662-4357

 - YouthLine: 877-968-8491

 Text-based options are also available.
 These include:

 It takes courage to reach out for help.
 If you want to seek help but you’re not sure where to start, you can also contact your doctor or another healthcare professional if you have one.

-If you’re having thoughts of suicide or hurting yourself or someone else, call 911 or go directly to your nearest emergency room.
+If you’re having thoughts of suicide or hurting yourself or someone else, call 911 or local emergency services, go directly to your nearest emergency room.

 BetterHelp is an online, subscription-based therapy service.
 It’s one of many therapy options you can access online.
 BetterHelp is not covered by health insurance.
 It does offer financial assistance, or you may be able to get reimbursed by your health insurance provider.

 Be sure to check with your insurance company on coverage first, so you’ll be aware of the costs.
 Also consider other options, such as group therapy, finding a therapist locally, or one of the other online counseling services available.

 There are lots of ways to get support that are affordable and available.